Why do Water Pipes Make Noise?

 Noisy pipe enemy #1: the toilet

 Sound can come from any appliance where water and air are present, like washing machines, sinks, and water heaters, but when it comes to noisy pipes, the biggest offender is usually the toilet.
-One of the most common sounds is a whistling of sorts.
-Once you have made sure this sound is indeed coming from the toilet, there are a few steps you should take.
+One of the most common sounds, and one of the questions we're asked most often is, "Why does my toilet make a whistling noise?"
+Once you have made sure this whistling sound is indeed coming from the toilet, there are a few steps you should take.
 Use this diagram to follow along, and be sure you are working with the right elements.

 One, take the tank cover off and observe it while it fills; if the whistling stops once the tank is full, the ballcock valve needs to be repaired/adjusted.
 If you do not feel like repairing it, new ones are fairly inexpensive.
 If the noise does not stop when the tank has filled up and turns into more of a hissing sound, check to see if the water flow pipe in the middle of the tank is overflowing.
 Correct the float arm, pushing it slightly downward back into position.